 In 1992 the manga for Sailor Moon was released, which was followed by an anime adaption a year later.
 Sailor Moon popularized the concept of a team of magical girls instead of a single heroine and redefined the genre by making the magical girls use their powers to fight evil.
 The anime was credited by some for revitalizing the magical girl genre itself and the manga also received the Kodansha Manga Award in 1993.
 Although the anime originally only planned to air for six months, the popularity of the anime caused it to be repeatedly continued to eventually conclude after a five-year run.
 Due to its success, many magical girl series after Sailor Moon incorporated similar concepts.

 In January 2011 the anime Puella Magi Madoka Magica started airing with a total of 12 episodes.
-Despite the low amount of episodes, the series managed to give the magical girl genre renewed popularity due to its mature themes and darker atmosphere.
+Despite the low amount of episodes, the series managed to give the magical girl genre renewed popularity due to its mature themes, darker atmosphere, and brilliantly-animated battles.
+This series took the combat-oriented style that Pretty Cure and Lyrical Nanoha introduced and mixed it with a very dark story based on psychological horror, creating a unique and unforgettable experience for viewers.
 The BD volumes each managed to break sales records, and the anime had grossed a total of 40 billion yen in the sales of related goods by July 2012.
 The anime also received various awards, including the Television Award at the 16th Animation Kobe Awards and the Grand Prize for animation in the 2011 Japan Media Arts awards.

 Magical girls are popular subjects for cosplay because of their decorative nature.
 Often times it is not even required to cosplay an official magical girl because of easily recognizable "magical" traits such as colorful hair, ornamental outfits, and handheld items.